 First, what type of template?

 Editable templates are the best because they are… editable!
-That means if you need to update wording or make changes, you can easily go in and edit that template.
+That means if you need to update wording or make changes, you can easily go in and edit that template within PandaDoc.
 That also means that all documents created from that template are also fully editable.
-With editable templates and documents, you can use all of PandaDoc’s features like the content library, image library, and all the content blocks, and tokens:
+With editable templates and documents, you can use all of PandaDoc’s features like the content library, image library, all the content blocks, and variables:

-2. Start with an editable template and use the attachment block to upload a PDF into the body of your template.
-The PDF itself is not editable but you can add blocks above and below it, use tokens, pricing tables, and everything else our editor has to offer.
+2. Start with an editable template and upload a PDF into the body of your template.
+The PDF itself is not editable but you can overlap with blocks and fields, as well as everything else our editor has to offer above or below the attached file.
 I call this a “hybrid” template or document:

 Now, how many templates?